-- Have a household income up to and including 175% of the Federal Poverty Level (FPL) and don’t qualify for Medicaid because of income*
+- Have a household income up to and including 175% of the Federal Poverty Level (FPL) and ineligible for Medicaid because of income*

-- Be eligible for financial help, including Advanced Premium Tax Credit (APTC) and Cost-Sharing Reductions (CSRs), and use 100% of the financial help available to you
+- Be eligible for financial help, including Advanced Premium Tax Credit (APTC) and Cost-Sharing Reductions (CSRs), and use 100% of the available financial help

-*If your household income makes you eligible for HUSKY Health/Medicaid, you will not be able to enroll in the Covered Connecticut Program.
+*If your household income makes you eligible for HUSKY Health/Medicaid, you are not eligible for the Covered Connecticut Program.
 Medicaid provides comprehensive benefits, please contact the Connecticut Department of Social Services for more information.

 Income Guidelines for 2023 Coverage